 You cannot assume that the month when your first payroll deduction occurs is the month when your coverage begins.
-Health premiums are deducted in advance of coverage.
 For further information on deductions, coverage and effective dates, contact your benefits/payroll/personnel office.

 Important Information for Less Than Half-Time Employees:

-The initial enrollment opportunity for most employees begins with their participation in the WRS.
+The initial enrollment opportunity for most employees begins with their participation in the Wisconsin Retirement System.
 However, if you are a less than half-time employee, you have another enrollment period if:

 Other Enrollment Opportunities